-The latest survey reports MCS' high customer satisfaction ratings continue with 94.6 percent satisfaction in the first quarter of 2008.
-This is only a slight change since the last quarter, but the ratio of people who said they were "very satisfied" with the service they received from MCS rose to 59.9 percent - a record level.
-The overall score is almost 10 percent higher than the same time last year
+The latest survey reports MCS' high customer satisfaction ratings continue with 94.8 percent satisfaction in the fourth quarter 2007.
+More than half -52.3 percent of those surveyed - said they were "very satisfied", while 42.5 percent were "satisfied" with the service they received from MCS.

-This quarter's data stems from customers' opinions of service received during January, February and March.
-2008.
+This quarter's data stems from customers' opinions of service received during MCS' busiest months, October, November and December 2007.